 #2.
 Use Instrument Racks to save your favorite Serum presets

-A best practice is to save your default Serum instance inside an Instrument Rack name “srm.”
-That way when you want to add a new instance of Serum all you have to do is hit CMD+F then type “srm.”
+A best practice is to save your default Serum instance inside an Instrument Rack named “srm.”
+That way, when you want to add a new instance of Serum all you have to do is hit CMD+F, then type “srm.”

 #3.
 Take a screenshot of your MIDI patterns and use them as wavetables in Serum.

 Take a screenshot of your Ableton set, then drag the screenshot into Serum’s wavetable window.
 This is easier if you add your “Desktop” as a shortcut in your “Places” inside the browser.
 If you take a screenshot of Serum itself, then it’s like Serum Inception.

 Dedicating automation lanes to Serum’s parameters gives you more real estate on your screen for automation.